Davao Death Squad: Official complicity

-“Davao Death Squad” 1998–2015 report
+"Davao Death Squad" 1998–2015 report

-In 2017, hermit "biking" priest Amado "Picx" Picardal, CSsR, published the “Davao Death Squad” 1998-2015 report, reportedly sent to the International Criminal Court.
+In 2017, hermit "biking" priest Amado "Picx" Picardal, CSsR, published the "Davao Death Squad" 1998-2015 report, reportedly sent to the International Criminal Court.
 As the Coalition Against Summary Execution spokesperson, he also assisted the Commission on Human Rights and the Human Rights Watch regarding the extrajudicial killings and forced disappearances in the Philippines investigation.
 He served as the Episcopal Commission of Basic Ecclesial Communities' former executive secretary.

 On May 29, 2024, Fr.
-Edilberto Cepe, provincial superior, announced the passing of Picardal, 69, of “cardiac arrest” in Cebu City Busay Retreat House alongside Bruno, his dog, on the 47th year of his sacerdotal ministry.
+Edilberto Cepe, provincial superior, announced the passing of Picardal, 69, of cardiac arrest in Cebu City Busay Retreat House alongside Bruno, his dog, on the 47th year of his sacerdotal ministry.

-Alleged involvement of Rodrigo Duterte
+Involvement of Rodrigo Duterte

-Former Davao City Mayor and former president of the Philippines Rodrigo Duterte has been heavily criticized by numerous organizations for condoning and even inciting executions to take place during his leadership.
+Former Davao City mayor and former president of the Philippines Rodrigo Duterte has been heavily criticized by numerous organizations for condoning and even inciting executions to take place during his leadership.

 The Mayor of Davao City has done nothing to prevent these killings, and his public comments suggest that he is, in fact, supportive.